-The standard deviation according to QAL3 will be calculated by the equipment manufacturer based on equipment performance characteristics and field conditions for Fosfertil Piacaguera NAP 2.
+The standard deviation according to QAL3 will be calculated by the equipment manufacturer based on equipment performance characteristics and field conditions for Fosfertil Piaçaguera NAP 2.
 Calculation spreadsheets from the suppliers will be available for validation.
 The data is used to monitor that the difference between measured values and true values of zero and span reference materials are equal or smaller than the combined drift and precision value of the AMS multiplied by a coverage factor of 2 (2 times standard deviation of AMS, as described in QAL3 section of EN14181) on a weekly basis, with the aid of Shewart charts.
-Documented calibration procedure for weekly zero and span checks as well as resulting Shewart charts will be available on site for validation and future verifications.